 Although the crimes alleged in a juvenile petition may be the same as ones alleged in an adult felony indictment, the punishment ranges differ greatly.
 With the exception of a determinate petition, there is no minimum or maximum sentence in the juvenile system.
 If the prosecution feels that the facts of a particular offense warrant a more severe punishment, they have two options in felony cases.
 First, the prosecutors can seek a determinate sentence, which allows for the punishment to ultimately be transferred to adult court or adult prison.
 The other option is to ask the court to waive it’s jurisdiction over the juvenile and certify the juvenile as an adult.
 The difference between these two options is that a determinate sentence remains in juvenile court, with the possibility of a sentence being transferred to the adult system (probation or prison when the juvenile becomes an adult).
 When a juvenile is certified to stand trial as an adult, the juvenile and his case are transferred to the adult system prior to adjudication.
 The process of determinate sentencing and process of certifying a child as an adult are far more complex than is written in this article.
 The purpose of this article is simply to give you an overview and understanding of how the juvenile system works.

 Juvenile cases can be extremely complex and confusing for many criminal defense lawyers.
 They can be particularly stressful and challenging for parents and children to navigate both emotionally and legally.
 It is essential to find a qualified lawyer who can guide you through this process and handle the legal issues in your child’s juvenile criminal case.

 Please do not attempt to handle a juvenile case alone.
-Contact Matt Bingham today to schedule a free consultation.
+Contact Matt Bingham, our experienced juvenile lawyer in Tyler, TX, to schedule a consultation.
 He will sit with you and your child and help you understand the best way to move forward.